Well Furlong Art and Theatre logo

 Introduction

 Samuel Beckett (1906 - 1989) is probably the most influential playwright of the 20th century.
-An Irish Protestant born south of Dublin, he spent much of his life in France, and wrote most of his major work in the French language.
-He is best known for his plays Waiting for Godot and Endgame.
+An Irish Protestant born south of Dublin, he spent much of his life in France.
+He wrote most of his major work in the French language and translated them himself into English.
+He is best known for his plays Waiting for Godot: A Tragicomedy in Two Acts and Endgame .

 Beckett wrote novels, poetry and criticism as well as plays.
 There is a list of his principal dramatic work in the Beckett section of the Well Furlong Book Shop.